sofianeazogagh/knn/ARTIFACT-EVALUATION.md

 chmod +x bench_mnist.sh
 ./bench_mnist.sh > mnist_knn.txt
 ```
 The results will be saved in the `mnist_knn.txt` file.
-It takes around 20 hours to complete all the computation (i.e all the lines of the Table 9 in the paper).
+It takes around 2 to 3 days to complete all the computation (i.e all the lines of the Table 9 in the paper).
 You can change the parameters in the `bench_mnist.sh` file to run the benchmark partly and takes less time.
 For instance, you can change the `k_values` to `3` and the `d_values` to `40` to run one line of the Table 9 in the paper.

 #### Experiment 3: Blind Counting Sort